Insurers expect France to bear Notre-Dame rebuilding cost

 Several of France’s business elite have already pledged money to help, including a 200 million euros ($226 million)donation from Bernard Arnault and 100 million from Francois Pinault, heads of luxury goods groups LVMH and Kering respectively.

-“Rebuilding would be very tricky as some of the craft required to rebuild, the stain-making craft would probably have to be relearnt,” Hiscox’s Read said.
+“Rebuilding would be very tricky as some of the craft required to rebuild, the stone-masonry craft would probably have to be relearnt,” Hiscox’s Read said.

 Reinsurer Swiss Re said works of art in buildings such as the cathedral are generally not insured because they are often priceless.
 Any art works on loan from third parties would, however, be insured, Read added.

-Note: (This story has been refiled to fix incorrect reference to “stone-masonry” craft in paragraph eight.)